LaravelDaily/course-react-parking/docs/Lesson 20 - View the parking details page.md

 ```

 2. Update `src/routes/index.jsx` by adding `parkings.show` named route.
-Full content if this file now should look like this.
+The full content of this file now should look like this.

 ```jsx
 const routeNames = {